9643826476/Todos-before-a-release/Rails-Girls-Summer-of-Code-2018.md

 We will prefer students who have shown to have the skills needed to contribute to Nextcloud.
 That means - if you've successfully managed to do an issue labeled with [good first issue](https://github.com/nextcloud/server/issues?q=is%3Aopen+is%3Aissue+label%3A%22good+first+issue%22) , bugfix or other minor change to Nextcloud and have gone through the process of integrating this at least once, we will know you've got a development setup and are capable of working with our process.
 We thus suggest to get started at https://nextcloud.com/contribute/

 # Project Ideas
-Here we'd like to put a list of projects we suggest (GSoC projects are restricted to coding):
+Here we'd like to put a list of projects we suggest:

-## Desktop

 ## Server (PHP)
 * Federated Calendar and Contacts sharing - [#1440](https://github.com/nextcloud/server/issues/1440) (mentor: Georg Ehrke - georg@nextcloud.com, Björn Schießle - bjoern@nextcloud.com)